spyder-ide/gettext-helpers/README.md

 functions locally on your project of choice, though you may want to put it on your ``PATH``/``PYTHONPATH`` first.

-You will also need to install the Firefox selenium driver!
+You will also need to install Firefox or Chrome to use as webdriver!

 ### With pip